 The ID of a user must be unique and must also be something that won't change over the lifetime of your app.
 For example, if you already have a store of users for your app and they each have a unique, permanent username or numerical ID then when you're creating users in the Chatkit system you should use the username or ID as the user ID in the Chatkit system.

 You also have the option to set any other custom data you wish to store for a user in their

 custom_data property.
 However, currently whenever a change is made to any of a user's properties, they will not propagate to other connected users instantaneously.
 Users will instead receive new information about an updated user either when the SDK fetches information about the user in the background, or if a user disconnects and reconnects.

 A user has to be a member of a room in order to interact with it.
 To become a member of a room, a user must join that room.
 Room membership is persistent, so a user remains a member of the room until they explicitly leave (or are removed).

 Subscribing to a room implicitly joins the subscribing user to the room, and allows clients to receive updates in realtime.
 A user is only subscribed to a room as long as they have an open connection, but they remain a member of the room after they disconnect.

 Every message belongs to a single room and has an associated user, which is the user that sent the message.
 Messages can contain a text component and / or an attachment.
 The attachment can represent any kind of file, or it can be a plain link.

-Note that currently messages cannot be edited or deleted.
+Note that currently messages cannot be edited.

 Authentication is the process of verifying the identity of a user.
 This is done by providing clients with signed tokens that Chatkit can verify with every request.
 The following diagram shows the authentication flow: